Faculty of Party Wall Surveyors - Why I resigned my membership ‘FFPWS - grade’ and am no longer a member FPWS.

 Until recently (2018) I used to be a proud member of the FPWS.
 It is unfortunate that I no longer feel the same way following my recent experience with the FPWS Disciplinary Panel, who had they arrived at a sensible decision based on their actual Code of Conduct and actual events, I would have accepted it.

-Considering that the Professional Standards is headed up Mr Stuart Frame a barrister of Staple Inn Chambers I find it quite disconcerting, and absurd, that as a member you can be found guilty of ‘nearly doing something wrong’.
+Considering that the Professional Standards is headed up Mr Stuart Frame a barrister of Staple Inn Chambers (at the time of writing) I find it quite disconcerting, and absurd, that as a member you can be found guilty of ‘nearly doing something wrong’.
 In essence, if you make a mistake in a draft award then the Disciplinary Panel may find you guilty even if you correct the error before serving the Award- on this basis every member of the FPWS must be guilty!

-I resigned my membership as I feel the Faculty has fallen well short on its standards; basing their decisions on falsified evidence and the evidence of a surveyor who claimed that I did not understand what I was doing, my ex parte Award was wrongly made etc.etc. however, in court before the judge David Turner admitted that the ex parte Award was valid.
+I resigned my membership as I feel the Faculty has fallen well short on its standards; basing their decisions on falsified evidence and the evidence of a surveyor who claimed that I did not understand what I was doing, my ex parte Award was wrongly made etc.etc. however, in the County Court before the judge David Turner admitted that the ex parte Award was valid.
 On this admission he is admitting that the grounds put forward by me for proceeding ex parte were valid, that my actions were correct and that his claims in the raising of complaints against me were unfounded.
-That does not matter though if you are the Disciplinary Panel of FPWS.
+That does not matter though if you are the Disciplinary Panel of FPWS, headed by Mr Stuart Frame.

 Is the Faculty of Party Wall Surveyors Disciplinary Panel fit for purpose? (link to further comments)